 - Optional: Sprinkle with paprika and top with fresh parsley for garnish

 - Place eggs in a pot and cover with water.
 Heat to a boil and allow to cook for 1-2 minutes.
 Cover and remove from heat and allow to sit for 10-14 minutes.

-- Peel eggs, slice in half, and add yolk to a bowl.
-Use a fork to mash and mix yolk with mayonnaise, mustard, salt, and pepper.
+- Peel eggs, slice in half and add the yolk to a bowl.
+Use a fork to mash and mix the yolk with mayonnaise, mustard, salt, and pepper.